Table of contents

 As a new person at a new job when you’re just trying to feel settled and included, offer to help plan something, whether an office party or an online event.

-The help will always be welcomed, and in the meantime, you’ll be able to make connections with coworkers outside your department.
+The help will always be welcomed, and in the meantime, you’ll be able to make connection with coworkers outside your department.

 Getting involved doesn’t even necessarily have to be for any formal type of event: maybe it could be a competition of sorts (try Wordle?) in your company’s Slack or Microsoft Teams workspace, or starting a new organizational employee resource group for people with something in common.